DemoVersion/cf-llm-finetune/DATASET.md

 ## Solution Generation for Synthetic Dataset
 We use OpenAI's GPT-4.1 to generate Python translations for the C++ solutions in the dataset.
 The goal is to create a synthetic parallel dataset that can be used for fine-tuning the model.
 The generated Python translations are then paired with the original C++ code to form a fine-tuning corpus.
 The code for the solution generation could be found in the `src/generate_openai.py` file.

 This file provides both direct OpenAI API calls and a batch job submission mode for generating the solutions.
-The batch job submission mode is useful for generating large datasets for saving costs and avoiding rate limits.
+The batch job submission mode is useful for generating large datasets while saving costs and avoiding rate limits.
 The generated solutions are saved in a JSONL file format, which is then used for fine-tuning the model.

 Before running the solution generation, make sure to set the `OPENAI_API_KEY` environment variable with your OpenAI API key.
 You can do this by creating a `.env` file in the root directory of the project and adding the following line:
 ```